Best Overall Mountain Bike Short

 Our team of expert testers put every pair of shorts in our test selection through the wringer, riding in each pair for countless hours and hundreds of miles.
 Through it all, we scrutinized every aspect of their performance and analyzed how the design, materials, fit, and features all play into their comfort and performance out on the trail.
 We rated each pair of shorts on several predetermined metrics: Style, Features, Durability, Protection, Fit and Pedal Friendliness, and Comfort.
 Each rating is described in greater detail below.
 We tallied the scores from all of our rating metrics to determine our award winners.

-While we don't score the products we test based on their price, we do still appreciate a good value.
+While we don't score the products we test based on their price, we appreciate a good value.
 Often price and performance go hand in hand, but this is not always the case.
 Sure, our top-rated model, the Kitsbow Mescal Ventilated, is one of the most expensive shorts in this test.
-That said, the Fox Ranger and Zoic Ether Shorts + Liner cost about half as much and still score relatively well.
+That said, the Fox Ranger, Specialized Trail Shorts, and Zoic Ether Shorts + Liner cost about half as much and still score relatively well.

 Fit and Pedal Friendliness

 The Fox Flexair short is the closest you are going to get to the pedaling comfort of riding in spandex when it comes to baggy shorts, earning them a high score from our testers.
 There are a few reasons these shorts are a cut above the competition.
 First, they have an extremely lightweight construction.
 Second, the trim and fitted design offers just enough material while reducing any excess material that may bounce around or restrict your legs.
 Third, they have tremendous airflow that will keep you cool on the hottest of summer days.
-Testers feel the same way about the Kitsbow Mescal Ventilated and Patagonia Dirt Roamer for virtually all the same reasons.
+Testers feel the same way about the Kitsbow Mescal Ventilated, Rapha Trail Shorts, and Patagonia Dirt Roamer for virtually all the same reasons.
+The Dirt Roamer shorts are so lightweight and stretchy that it feels like you're not even wearing them.
+The Rapha shorts make their money on a precise fit with little excess material.

-Also near the top of the rankings, you will find the Specialized Atlas Pro and Troy Lee Designs Skyline.
+Also near the top of the rankings, you will find the Troy Lee Designs Skyline.
 The cut of these shorts is also on the tighter, more trim side of the spectrum.
 They tick a lot of the same boxes as the Fox Flexair; they just don't function quite as well.
-The Troy Lee Designs Skyline have a nice fit but are substantially heavier than the Flexair.
-The Atlas Pro Shorts are close, but a poorly executed waist adjustment system makes them difficult to fine tune the fit.
+The Skyline has a nice fit but is substantially heavier than the Flexair.
+The understated Specialized Trail Shorts also deliver an exceptional in-saddle experience due to the shorter cut and light materials.

 Functional features like ventilation, pockets, waist adjustment, and the short's waist closure system can and do impact the user's experience when wearing (and especially riding in) a pair of mountain bike shorts.
 Our overall score for each short is a measure of how useful the included features are and whether they enhance the functionality of the short.
 Some manufacturers seem to put a minimal amount of thought into the layout and ease of use of features like pockets and waist adjustment, which often seem to be added to check a box on their specification list.
 We used and abused these shorts during testing, and after hundreds of hours of use, we can tell you what works and what doesn't.